qweeze/rstream/docs/examples/single_active_consumer/README.md

     $ python3 single_active_consumer.py

+The consumer will be stopped after 20 seconds.

 You will see that running the first consumer will read from all the partitions, while when all the 3 consumers will be up everyone will read from its own partition.
 The forth consumer if you run it will wait.